-Event Declared Disaster Year Date FEMA Public Area Effects Surrounding Local Effects Occurring in Hazard Category Source Gold Star Sod Farm Jan 2005 DR- Assistance Hillsborough Star sod farm in Canterbury.
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Category Gold Star Sod Farm Jan 2005 DR- Assistance Hillsborough Star sod farm in Canterbury.
 Gasoline fumes ignited a propane heater, triggering a fiery explosion and fire that consumed a large workshop and part of the main storage building.
-Fire crews from several departments battled the fire and laid sand down as a buffer between a nearby river to prevent contamination as pesticides and other chemicals burned.
-Hillsborough communities to the northeast from Hillsborough in the Central NH Region Technologi cal, Hazardous Materials Regional Snow Emergency Jan 2005 ЕМ-3207 М-Н Jan 22-23 Record and near record snowstorm for 8 NH counties including Merrimack and Hillsborough.
+Fire crews from several departments battled the fire and laid sand down as a buffer between a nearby river to prevent contamination as pesticides and other Hillsborough communities to the northeast from Hillsborough in the Central NH Region Technologi cal, Hazardous Materials Regional Snow Emergency Jan 2005 EM-3207 M-H 2005 Jan 22-23 N/A chemicals burned.
+Record and near record snowstorm for 8 NH counties including Merrimack and Hillsborough.
 Emergency protective measures declared for reimbursement.
 Hillsborough did not receive FEMA Public Assistance funding for snow removal.
 Record snows fell during this time causing many closures.
 A transportation system shutdown likely occurred in Hillsborough, and Town emergency services were delayed.
-Winter, Extreme Temps, Snow, Debris Hillsborough Hazard Mitigation Committee, CNHRPC, FEMA Hazard Events 1973- 2004 Henniker- Hopkinton Epicenter Earthquake 2.2M 2004 Jan 2004 No 2004 Jan 20 N/A An earthquake measuring 2.2 on the Richter Scale was centered in the Henniker- Hopkinton area.
+Winter, Extreme Temps, Snow, Debris Hillsborough Hazard Mitigation Committee, CNHRPC, FEMA Hazard Events Henniker- Hopkinton Epicenter Earthquake 2.2M 2004 Jan 2004 No 2004 Jan 20 N/A An earthquake measuring 2.2 on the Richter Scale was centered in the Henniker- Hopkinton area.
 Shaking and noise were reported, but no damage occurred.
 An earthquake measuring 2.2 on the Richter scale hit Hillsborough and neighboring Hopkinton and Henniker.
 Some residents reported rumbling that lasted for 10 seconds, but no damage was reported.
-Reports may have been made to the USGS from Hillsborough with the epicenter less than 5 miles to the east in Henniker/ Hopkinton Earth, Earthquake Concord Monitor, January 2004, USGS, Hillsborough Hazard Mitigation Committee
+Reports may have been made to the USGS from Hillsborough with the epicenter less than 5 miles to the east in Henniker/Hopkinton Concord Monitor, January 2004, USGS, Hillsborough Hazard Mitigation Committee